p4ulinely/fintwitibov/README.md

     - Get tweets from Twitter API.
 Store them on NoSQL DB.
     - Display stored tweets from either all profiles or a specific one.
     - Tokenize tweet into JSON, with their respective frequencies.
+    - Tweets (grouped by date).
-    - Tweets intensity (grouped by date) to feed Webpage of Charts.
+    - Tweets intensity concatenated with INDFUT volatility, to feed webpage of charts.
 - Module to tokenize tweets, filtering stop-words/chars, urls, then generate js object with tokens and their respective frequencies.
 - Get live source of either IBOV or INDFUT historical data.